FangfeiLi05/FitMut2/README.md

 ### 1. What is FitMut2?

-FitMut2 is an improved version of FitMut1.
-FitMut1 is a Python reimplementation version of the [Mathematica](https://www.wolfram.com/mathematica/) tool that developed for identifying adaptive mutations that established in barcoded evolution experiments, and inferring their mutational parameters (fitness effect and establishment time) (see more details of FitMut1 in reference: [S. F. Levy, et al. Quantitative evolutionary dynamics using high-resolution lineage tracking.
-Nature, 519(7542): 181-186 (2015)](https://www.nature.com/articles/nature14279).
-If you use this software, please reference: [bioRxiv]().
+FitMut2 is an algorithm developed for identifying adaptive mutations that established in barcoded evolution experiments, and inferring their mutational parameters (fitness effect and establishment time).
+It is preceded by FitMut1, which was developed in [S. F. Levy, et al. Quantitative evolutionary dynamics using high-resolution lineage tracking.
+Nature, 519(7542): 181-186 (2015)](https://www.nature.com/articles/nature14279) and originally implemented in Mathematica.
+In this repository we have reimplemented FitMut1 in Python and additionally adapted it for higher accuracy in situations with lower sequencing coverage.
+If you use this software, please reference our [preprint](https://www.biorxiv.org/content/10.1101/2022.09.25.509409v1).
 FitMut2 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-It currently has two main functions:
+This repository has two main scripts (aside from the implementation of FitMut1):
-* `fitmutsimu_run.py` simulates the entire experimental process of barcode-sequencing (bar-seq) evolution experiment.
+* `fitmutsimu_run.py` simulates the experimental process of a barcode-sequencing (bar-seq) evolution experiment.
+This can be used to test the inference algorithm on simulated data where the ground truth is known.
-* `fitmut2_run.py` identifies adaptive mutations (as well as inferring their fitness effects and establishment times) that established in bar-seq evolution experiments from read-count time series data.
+* `fitmut2_run.py` identifies adaptive mutations (as well as inferring their fitness effects and establishment times) that established in bar-seq evolution experiments from read count time series data.

 A walk-through is included as the jupyter notebook [here](https://github.com/FangfeiLi05/FitMut2/blob/master/walk_through/walk_through.ipynb).

-### 2. How to install FitMut2?
+### 2. Installing FitMut2

 * Python 3 is required.
 This version has been tested on a MacBook Pro (Apple M1 Chip, 8 GB Memory), with Python 3.8.5.
 * Clone this repository by running `git clone https://github.com/FangfeiLi05/FitMut2.git` in terminal.